-If you are signing up as a new member of DIGA and are a current medical student, please complete this form if you would like to receive a care package of UPF 50+ sample items from our sponsor, Coolibar.
+If you are signing up as a new member of DIGA and are a current medical student, please complete this form if you would like to receive a complimentary care package from our sponsor, Coolibar.

 Starting a dermatology interest group at your school?

 Below are instructions on how to start a DIG chapter at your school.
 Please note that you do NOT need to register with DIGA in order to establish a DIG chapter, but once you have a DIG at your school you can connect with us to receive national updates.